DjangoGirls/organizer-manual/attendees/README.md

 ### Local events

 If you don't plan on providing any financial aid for participants you should open an application process at least a month (ideally two) before the event.
 Give people two weeks to apply, and ask them why they should be the ones to attend the event, and what is their motivation.
-You can create a simple Google Doc form or use a free service like Wufoo.
+It's easiest to use Django Girls website to manage applications.
+We will talk more about this below.
 Send people acceptance/rejection e-mails a week before the event.
 Make sure they confirm that they will attend.

 ### International events